I bridge the gap between complex products and the customers who need to succeed with them.

 Customer reality doesn't translate itself to internal priorities.
 I collect structured feedback from the field, surface patterns to product and engineering, and bring updates back to customers — closing the loop in both directions.
 I've managed relationships from end-user to executive and know how to communicate differently for each.

-A mix of startups, contracts, and growth environments — intentionally concise.
-The goal is signal, not volume.
+A mix of startups, contracts, and growth environments — kept intentionally concise.
+Signal over volume.

 - Built CS and support operations from scratch — playbooks, ticketing, customer education content, self-serve hub, and AE-to-CSM handoff SOP.